Find AD user last password changed date using PowerShell

 » Start 30-day Free Trial

-Following are the limitations to change licenses of Office 365 users using native tools like Windows PowerShell:
+Following are the limitations to obtain AD user last password changed date using native tools like Windows PowerShell:

-ADManager Plus can help you replace licenses of Office 365 users in a simple and intuitively designed UI.
+ADManager Plus can help you obtain AD user last password changed date report in CSV, PDF, HTML, or XLSX format in a simple and intuitively designed UI.